+where $\blbbeta_j^{G_v}$ is a vector of regression coefficients $\{\beta_j^k | k\in G_v \}$.
+Since a tree associated with $K$ responses can have at most $2K$ nodes, the number of $L_2$ terms that appear in the tree-lasso penalty is upper-bounded by $|V| = 2K$ for each covariate.

-Assuming that each internal node $v$ of the tree $T$ is associated with two quantities $s_v$ and $g_v$ that satisfy the condition $s_v+g_v=1$, $0 \le s_v, g_v \le 1>0$, we define $w_v$'s in Equation (\ref{eq:T}) in terms of $s_v$'s and $g_v$'s as we describe below.
-The $s_v$ represents the weight for selecting the output variables associated with each of its child nodes separately, whereas the $g_v$ represents the weight for selecting them jointly.
-We first consider a simple case with two outputs ($K=2$) with a tree of three nodes that consist of two leaf nodes ($v_1$ and $v_2$) and one root node ($v_3$), and then, generalize this to an arbitrary tree.
-When $K=2$, the penalty term in Equation (\ref{eq:T}) can be written as
+Each group of regression coefficients $\blbbeta_j^{G_v}$ in (\ref{eqT}) is weighted with $w_v$ such that the group of responses near the leaf of the tree is more likely to have common relevant covariates, while ensuring the amount of penalization aggregated over all of the overlapping groups for each regression coefficient to be the same for all regression coefficients.
+We define $w_v$'s in (\ref{eqT}) in terms of two quantities $g_v$'s and $s_v$'s, given as $s_v=h_v$ and $g_v=1-h_v$, that are associated with each internal node $v$ of height $h_v$ in tree $T$.
+The~$s_v$ represents the weight for selecting relevant covariates separately for the responses associated with each child of node $v$, whereas the $g_v$ represents the weight for selecting relevant covariates jointly for the responses for all of the children of node $v$.
+We first consider a simple case with two responses ($K=2$) and a~tree of three nodes that consists of two leaf nodes ($v_1$ and $v_2$) and one root node ($v_3$), and then generalize this to an arbitrary tree.
+When $K=2$, the penalty term in (\ref{eqT}) can be written as